HCII/hcii-bulletin-board/README.md

 HCII Bulletin Board
 ===================

-This is part of the implementation of the bulletin board projected inside the HCII Lounge.
+This repository is part of the implementation of the bulletin board projected inside the HCII Lounge.
+It contains code for the displays/visualizations.

+The data for the displays is hosted in a different location at http://hciibb-admin.ianli.com/.

 Create a Display
 ----------------